yamitzky/awslogs-gui/README.md

 ```

 Of course, you can start it by `yarn && yarn dev` instead of `docker`, because it is a node based project.

+## TODO

+- Stream fetching for logs
+- Make more parameters configurable
+- Caching by PWA or LocalStorage